jluningp/XFacebook/README.md

 # XFacebook
 XFacebook Browser Extension
-# XFacebook
-1. XFacebook will show up as a small icon in the top right corner of the screen.
-Click it, select your settings, and enter a blacklist.
-2. Go to Facebook!
-XFacebook will take care of the rest.
-Enjoy your experience.
 # Features
 XFacebook has three features: </br>
 1. Blacklist (hide posts with particular words in them) </br>